 The POW Experience

-- Donald E. Casey volunteered for the Aviation Cadet program of the U.S. Army Air Corps in December, 1942 at age 18 and was called for active duty in February 1943.
-On completing aerial navigation school on October 23, 1943 he was commissioned a 2d Lieutenant and was awarded his silver navigator's wings, still age 18 by two weeks.
-He flew as a navigator in B-17 "Flying Fortress" bombers on 28 combat missions out of England with the 379th Bomb Group of the 8th Air Force until June 18, 1944 when his aircraft was shot down by anti-aircraft fire and he was captured by German soldiers and spent six months in Stalag Luft III the "Great Escape" prison camp in Zagan, Poland with 10,000 captured Allied flying officers.
-On returning to the United States in June of 1945, he was mustered out of the Army in time to enroll in Dartmouth College in New Hampshire in the Fall where he received a Bachelor of Arts degree in Economics in June 1948.
-In 1952 he returned to his home city in Chicago, Illinois where he worked for a large life and health insurance company for three years while attending law school at the University of Loyola graduating in 1957.
+DONALD E. CASEY volunteered for the Aviation Cadet program of the U.S. Army Air Corps and was called for active duty in 1943.
+After completing aerial navigation school, he was commissioned a Second Lieutenant and was awarded his silver navigator's wings.
+He flew as a navigator in the B-17 "Flying Fortress" bombers on 28 combat missions until his aircraft was shot down by anti-aircraft fire and he was captured by German soldiers.
+He spent six months in Stalag Luft III, the "Great Escape" prison camp in Zagan, Poland with 10,000 captured Allied flying officers.
+When he returned to the United States in June of 1945, he enrolled at Dartmouth College where he received a Bachelor of Arts degree in Economics.
+In 1952, Casey returned to his home city of Chicago where he worked for a large life and health insurance company for three years while attending law school at the University of Loyola.